ivanoats/Full-Stack-JavaScript-Engineering/ec2/README.md

 - `redis-cli ping` --> should see  `PONG`

 ## A Neat Trick to Find the External IP
+You can always find the External IP address of your server in the EC2 Dashboard, but I frequently use this shortcut from the command line:

 `curl icanhazip.com`

 ## Bower ALL THE THINGS
+I mean, install bower and any other global npm packages you use frequently.

 `npm -g install bower grunt-cli`

-## Clone the Notes App
+## Clone Your App and Install NPM and Bower Packages

+I'll use one of our example apps.

-Make sure you're in the ubuntu home directory:
+Make sure you're in the ubuntu home directory: `/home/ubuntu`

 ```
 cd